secure-software-engineering/authcheck/Evaluation_With_FredBet/Evaluation.md

 |UserController|*Ambigious*|PERM_EDIT_USER,<br> PERM_DELETE_USER,<br> PERM_CREATE_USER, <br>PERM_PASSWORD_RESET|
 |UserProfileController|||

+**Legend:**
+- Blank space: No authorization specified on any of the method(s) in the controller.
+- *Ambigious*: There is at least one permission specified in the controller which belongs to multiple groups.

+In the **FredBet** project, there is Group/Permission style of authorization model used.
+Its specification is given below.
 ## Group/Permission schema

-Following is the Group/Permission schema in the **FredBet** project.
+Following is the Group/Permission schema as specified in the **FredBet** project's *application.yml* file.

 |    Group       |    Permissions              |
 |----------------|----------------------------|